-Dear brother / sister, I am writing you today to provide our first update on the upcoming round of public sector bargaining.
+Dear NAPE Member of the public sector, we are writing to you today to provide our first update on the upcoming round of public sector bargaining.

-During the Biennial Convention and at each of the Component Conventions, we committed to providing timely information and updates regarding public sector bargaining.
-We also committed to being as candid and forthright with members as possible given the sensitive nature of negotiations.
+We are committing to being as candid and forthright with members as possible given the sensitive nature of negotiations.

-One thing I want to be clear on, these are your negotiations – they belong to the members of NAPE.
+One thing we want to be clear on – these are your negotiations – they belong to the members of NAPE.

 This communication comes to you as part of a series you will receive in the weeks and months ahead.

 Beginning March 31 of this year, contracts affecting more than 17,000 members who work directly for the government or government-related services are set to expire (for the vast majority):

 CNA Support Staff

 Ushers (August 31)

 WorkplaceNL (May 31)